craftercms/docs/source/system-administrators/profile-admin/guides/tenants.rst

 - PROFILE_ADMIN

-If you are going to have multiple users using the Admin Console you can change the roles to make sure only the appropiate users are able to change sensitive content.
+If you are going to have multiple users using the Admin Console you can change the roles to make sure only the appropriate users are able to change sensitive content.

 ^^^^^^^^^^^^^^^^^^^^^
 Attribute Definitions